MD-ABU-SHIHAB/HSTU_Alliance/README.md

 # HSTU Alliance - Student Information Management System
-##  The main docx file is located in project3.docx. the last file of my repo.
-Here is mentioned proper figures and tables
+##  The main docx file is located in project3.docx.
+The last file of my repo.
+There is mentioned proper figures and tables
 ## Overview

 **HSTU Alliance** is a student information management system designed for Hajee Mohammad Danesh Science and Technology University (HSTU).
 It simplifies the management of student-related data, providing a centralized platform for students and university administrators.
 The system leverages a file-based approach for storing information, eliminating the complexity of traditional database systems while ensuring easy access and secure data handling.